-In \ac{RaC} applications, generally one or multiple \acp{MR} are incorporated into a communication network with the intent to improve the performance of the latter; the \acp{MR} typically operate as mobile relays, data ferries, or mobile flying \acfp{BS} on-board \acfp{UAV}.
+In \ac{RaC} applications, generally one or multiple \acp{MR} are incorporated into a communication network with the intent to improve the performance of the latter; the \acp{MR} typically operate as mobile relays, data ferries, or mobile flying \acfp{BS} on-board \acp{UAV}.
 The main objective of \ac{RaC} is to control the behavior of the added \ac{MR} in order to improve the performance of the communications network.
 In traditional mobile communications, the transceiver's position is considered {\it uncontrollable} and random.
 In \ac{RaC}, the transceiver's position is {\it controllable}, and thus constitutes an additional communication system parameter to be optimized.
-This small but important difference opens up new and exciting possibilities in the design of communication systems involving \acp{MR}.
-For example, in the context of diversity techniques for the small-scale fading compensation, it is widely accepted that designing the diversity branches in such a way as to make the channels statistically independent maximizes the diversity gain and thus performance.
-By analyzing the same problem while considering a transceiver mounted on a \ac{MR}, we demonstrated in \cite{MD2} that by controlling and adapting the \ac{MR}'s position, we can obtain diversity branches that yield a higher diversity gain than that obtained with statistically independent branches.
-This short example provides a brief glimpse into the possibilities of going beyond old theoretical bounds stated in classical communication problems by considering the controlled mobility of the transceiver as an additional degree of freedom.
+This small, but important difference opens up new and exciting possibilities in the design of communication systems involving \acp{MR}.
+For example, in the context of diversity techniques for the compensation of small-scale fading, it is widely accepted that designing the diversity branches in such a way as to make the channels statistically independent maximizes the diversity gain, and thus performance.
+When using a transceiver mounted on an \ac{MR}, we demonstrated in \cite{MD2} that by controlling and adapting the \ac{MR}'s position, we can obtain diversity branches that yield a higher diversity gain than when the branches are designed to be statistically independent.
+This short example provides a brief glimpse into the possibilities of going beyond the theoretical bounds derived from classical communications problems when the mobility of the transceiver is treated as an additional controllable parameter of the communications system.